 - Applications need to be signed by you, your line manager and the patient.
 These signatures show that you accept responsibility for the grant and its conditions.
 This also enables us to comply with data protection regulations.
 By signing, the patient gives their consent for us to use their personal information when assessing and processing the application.
 If the patient is unable to sign themselves, a ‘responsible other’ can sign on their behalf - for example, their parent, guardian or partner.
 If you need to apply in an emergency and aren’t able to obtain their signature, please contact us for further support before you submit your application.

 - The patient must qualify for free NHS healthcare.
 You can find more information about this here.
 If you're unsure, please contact us for further advice.

-Unfortunately, we can only provide funding to support with the specific items listed in our guidance.
+We can only provide funding to support with costs relating to specific items listed in our guidance notes.

 However, we understand that your patients may have many other needs.
 If this is the case, we recommend using the helpful Turn2Us Grant search tool to find out about alternative sources of funding.

-If your application is successful, guidance on how to access the funds will be detailed in your grant award letter.
-For further advice, please read our guidance on applying for a patient hardship grant.
+If your application is successful, we will send you a grant award letter.
+This will include guidance on how to access the funds.
+For further advice, please read our guidance notes on applying for a patient hardship grant.